Are you wondering if eating bugs, entomophagy, can help save the planet’s water? Well, then this article is for you.

 Many of us, including myself up until recently have had the erroneous view of seeing water as something which is abundant.
 As we now see, this is clearly wrong.
 As a matter of fact, water is very scarce.

 Water & Your 8 Ounces Beef Steak

 Before I stopped eating meat and fish I most certainly could enjoy a big juicy beef steak.
-The reason to why I stopped eating beef has nothing to with water.
+The reason why I stopped eating beef has nothing to with water.
 I stopped because of the health benefits of doing so.

 However, as I researched water use I now see it was a good idea.
 Apparently, it has not only done well by my health but something good to our environment as well.

 We can easily see this by looking at how much water it takes to produce this big juicy 8 ounces of beef steak, which is; 4664 liters or 1232 us gallons.

 I’m 100 percent sure none of you if you knew this.
 The numbers are simply staggering.

 Now, one of the great motivators behind people eating meat such as the aforementioned 8 ounces beef steak is due to the fact it’s full of protein.